Completeness of Exponentials and Beurling's Theorem on $\mathbb{R}^n$ and $\mathbb{T}^n$: Introduction

 where $\widehat{f}(k)$ denote the Fourier coefficients of $f.$ If $f$ vanishes on a set of positive Lebesgue measure in $\T,$ then $f$ is zero almost everywhere. \end{Thm}

-Recently the classical results due to Ingham, Levinson and Paley-Wiener have been extended to the Euclidean space $\R^n$ and the torus $\T^n$ in \cite{BRS}.
-Along similar lines, we have proved several variable analogues of Beurling's Theorem on $\R^n$ (Theorem \ref{several beurling}) and $\T^n$ (Theorem \ref{sev-fn-c}) in this paper.
-We note here that Beurling's result can be considered as a straightforward generalization of Levinson's result, which considers functions vanishing on open sets instead of positive Lebesgue measure sets in $\R.$ We recall that the approach to the extension of Levinson's theorem on $\R^n$ (see \cite{BRS}) and some other noncommutative setting relies heavily on an alternative proof suggested in \cite{K} where it was shown that the theorem of Levinson can also be obtained as a consequence of completeness of linear span of exponentials in certain normed linear space of continuous functions.
-This leads us to the famous weighted approximation problem regarding completeness of exponentials.
+Recently there has been a plethora of results proving analogues of the ones due to Ingham, Levinson and Paley-Wiener for several Lie groups and homogeneous spaces including the $n$-dimensional Euclidean space, $n$-dimensional torus, two step nilpotent Lie groups, Euclidean motion group, Riemannian symmetric spaces etc (see \cite{Bh2, Bh, BPP, BP, BR, BRS, BS1, BS2, GT, GT3}).
+However, analogues of the result due to Beurling (Theorem \ref{ber-th}) remained largely unexplored except few results regarding some integral transforms (proved using Beuring's original idea) in a very recent article \cite{DS1}.
+In fact, Beurling's result is a straightforward generalisation of Levinson's result, which considers functions vanishing on open sets instead of sets of positive Lebesgue measure.

-Several versions of this problem and its multiple reformulations have been studied throughout the last century by many prominent mathematicians including Akhiezer, Bernstein, de Branges, Krein, Koosis, Levinson, Mergelyan and many others.
-This is still a very active area of research with more recent significant contributions by Bakan, de Jeu, Poltoratski among others.
-Besides the inherent beauty of the original problem, such an extensive interest is largely because of its numerous links with other areas of classical analysis such as spectral problems for differential operators, gap and density problems, type problem etc. There is still a lot to be explored in these areas and the connections between them.
+We recall that the approach to the extension of Levinson's theorem on $\R^n$ (see \cite{BRS}) and some other noncommutative setting (see \cite{BR}) relies heavily on an alternative proof suggested in \cite{K} where it was shown that the theorem of Levinson can also be obtained as a consequence of completeness of linear span of exponentials in certain normed linear spaces of continuous functions.
+Several versions of the problem regarding completeness of exponentials and its multiple reformulations have been studied throughout the last century by many prominent mathematicians including Akhiezer, Bernstein, de Branges, Krein, Koosis, Levinson, Mergelyan and many others.
+This is still a very active area of research with more recent significant contributions by Bakan \cite{Ba}, de Jeu \cite{DJ}, Poltoratski \cite{P1,P} among others.
+Besides the inherent beauty of the original problem, such an extensive interest is largely because of its numerous links with other areas of classical analysis such as spectral problems for differential operators, gap and density problems, type problem etc. We note that Beurling's result (as restated in Lemma \ref{psi-ber}) can be considered as a direct generalisation of de Branges' Gap Theorem (see \cite[Theorem 63]{dB}, \cite[Theorem 9]{P1}).